Eremiel/tutty/content/introductions/3-structure.md

 ![Tutorial screen](/page-layout.svg)

-The tutorial page features three areas.
+The tutorial page features two areas.

 - On the left, you will find guidance to complete the various tasks
-- At the bottom is an area that provides an overview of where you are in the tutorial
 - On the right is the work area.
 This is where you will perform the tasks given in the guidance